-4. Grievance Consultants
+3. Grievance Consultants

 - a.
 Three University Grievance Consultants, from three different colleges, will be active at all times, serving renewable three-year staggered terms. - b.
 Candidates for each Consultant position are nominated by the Faculty Senate Advisory Committee from the ranks of tenured regular faculty. - c.
 New consultants are elected by the Faculty Senate at its January meeting. - d.
 Vacancies will be filled using the same process at the next-scheduled Faculty Senate Advisory Committee and Faculty Senate meetings. - e.
 A fourth University Grievance Consultant will be appointed by the Provost to serve academic administrators in grievance proceedings.
 This Administrative Grievance Consultant should hold a current administrative position below the dean rank.
 The Provost may appoint a temporary Administrative Grievance Consultant when there is a conflict of interest, such as serving in the same college. - f.
 Consultants are required to attend the University Grievance Board's annual training and become familiar with the University's Office of Access and Equity's procedures that may relate to grievances. - g.
 Consultants will refer potential grievants to the Office of Access and Equity if any instances of harassment or discrimination are indicated in the grievance or arise during any conversations. - h.
 Individual consultants may seek advice from fellow consultants and may refer their grievants to other consultants. - i.
-Consultants can also seek the advice on a procedural issue or interpreting statements in the Faculty Manual from the Chair of the University Grievance Board, Faculty Manual Consultant, and/or the University Grievance Board Coordinator. - j.
+Consultants can also seek the advice on a procedural issue or interpreting statements in the Faculty Manual from the Chair of the University Grievance Board, Faculty Manual Consultant, and/or the Grievance Coordinator. - j.
 Consultants will be available Monday through Fridays all year (12 months), except for University holidays. - k.
-The names of consultants are available on the Faculty Policies, the University Grievance Procedures, and Contact Us webpages of the Faculty Senate website or by emailing or calling the University Grievance Coordinator for this information. - l.
-Planned leave or travel by a consultant must be reported to the University Grievance Coordinator to ensure that at least one consultant is available at all times. - m.
-The Provost's Office will provide five percent of the non-administrator Consultants' faculty salary or if preferred by the Consultant, unrestricted development funds. - i.
-Release time should not be used as a substitute for the consultant stipend. - n.
-The fourth consultant, as a current academic administrator, presumably has a 12-month appointment and thus will not receive additional funds for their service.
+The names of consultants are available on the Faculty Policies, the University Grievance Procedures, and Contact Us webpages of the Faculty Senate website or by emailing or calling the University Grievance Coordinator for this information. - I. Planned leave or travel by a consultant must be reported to the University Grievance Coordinator to ensure that at least one consultant is available at all times. - m.
+The Provost's Office will provide five percent of the non-administrator consultants' base salary in the form of a salary supplement or unrestricted development funds as preferred by the consultant. - n.
+The fourth consultant, as a current academic administrator, presumably has a 12-month appointment and thus will not receive additional funds for their service. - o.

-o.
 Consultants are afforded the same protection as faculty members involved in the grievance procedures.

-5. The Grievance Board
+4. The Grievance Board